 For the initial outbreak and infection, the duration of the illness is usually two weeks.
 Signs and symptoms of the viral infection typically occur within the first week and improve in the second week.
 As this is a contagious disease, it is recommended that the child be kept at home with limited exposure to others.

 Over-the-counter, aspirin-free pain and fever relief medications should be used according to product label directions.
-Over-the-counter topical paste such as Orabase-b or Zilactin can be applied to the ulcers two to four times per day with a cotton swab.
+Over-the-counter topical paste such as Orabase-b or Zilactin can be applied to the ulcers around the lips two to four times per day with a cotton swab.
 Toothpaste and brushing might be very painful, so use disposable gauze or Toothettes to carefully wipe the teeth and mouth.

 Children should be encouraged to drink bland liquids such as water, carbonated liquids, etc., as often as possible to keep hydrated.
 Avoid the use of salty, spicy, acidic, and hot liquids or foods.

 All people should avoid contact with the sores.
 All utensils, cups, plates, etc., used by the child should not be shared and should be washed in extremely hot water with detergent after each use.

 For recurring lip sores, the blisters quickly form unsightly scabs and usually heal within one week.
 Over-the-counter topical anesthetics may help.
 Definitive control of the blister outbreak is limited to topical antiviral medications that provide temporary relief from discomfort but will not speed up the healing process.
 Currently there is no cure for recurrence of this viral infection.
 However, it is thought that antiviral therapy reduces the degree and severity of the outbreaks.